AsteriskAmpersand/Ice-Stable/README.md

 - Changes to armors will be tracked separately on the Armor Spreadsheet.

 #### 【 Weapon Changes 】 ####
+Safi'Jiiva Light Bowguns:
+  - Ammo tables have been updated to match Aquashot, but for each of their respective element types.
+Fatalis Weapons:
-Fatalis Weapons have been normalized (with the exception of LBG) to be 340 Raw, -30% affinity.
+  - Normalized (with the exception of LBG) to 340 Attack, -30% affinity.

-While weapons are normally dealt with on a more specific basis, this is a cross weapon nerf that was necessary both because of the inconsistencies it generates with weapon progressions as well as the aberrant stat values it had in specific outliers.
-This is a nerf that is still under evaluation but it will happen in one shape or another.
+  - > While weapons are normally dealt with on a more specific basis, this is a cross-weapon nerf that was necessary both because of the inconsistencies it generates with weapon progression as well as the aberrant stat values it had in specific outliers.

-#### 【 General Changes 】 ####
+#### 【 Augments and Upgrades 】 ####
 - Health Regen augment:
+  - Healing Effect:
+    - High Rank effect decreased to 7%/11%/15% (down from 10%/15%/20%)
+    - Master Rank effect changed to 5%/8%/11%/14% (was 7.5%/9%/11%/14%)
+  - Cooldown:
     - For melee weapons, cooldown between procs decreased to 0.00s (down from 0.2s).
     - For ranged weapons, cooldown between procs decreased to 0.125s (down from 0.2s).
     - > The above changes were made to avoid inconsistent healing rates as result of movesets, weapon mechanics, and the engine's inability to correctly handle variable frame rates.
 Healing on ranged weapons will be virtually unchanged compared to intended rates from vanilla.
 - Awakened Abilities:
-  - Attack V: Attack bonus for GS and Hammer increased to 10 (up from 9), to match other weapons.
+  - Attack V: Attack bonus for Greatsword and Hammer increased to 10 (up from 9), to match other weapons.
-  - Attack VI: Attack bonus for GS and Hammer increased to 15 (up from 14), to match other weapons.
+  - Attack VI: Attack bonus for Greatsword and Hammer increased to 15 (up from 14), to match other weapons.

-- Ammo tables for Safi LBGs have been updated to match Aquashot, but for other elements.
+#### 【 Stat Limits 】 ####
+- Attack Limit increased to 3.0x of Base Attack (up from 2.0x).
+This reverts a nerf from IB.
+- Element Limit increased to 3.0x/+30 of Base Element (up from 1.6x/+15).
+- Status Limit increased to 3.0x of Base Status (up from 1.6x).

 ### ──────────【 Quality of Life 】────────── ###